 Radon Monitor for Continuous Home Radon Testing , An Electronic Radon Gas Alarm

-Safety Siren Pro 3 HS71512 digital radon gas alarm for home safety: know radon gas levels that fluctuate throughout the year.
+Save now thru January 31,2019.
+Safety Siren Pro 3 HS71512 digital radon gas alarm for home safety.
+Special Pricing Thru January 2019.
+Regular price is $149.99 per unit.
+Continuous testing shows fluctuation in radon gas levels that occur with seasonal changes.
 Radon gas causes lung cancer .
 Plug in.
-48 hours later, the first radon level displays.
-Know if your house needs radon mitigation .
-This electronic radon monitor is the only EPA evaluated radon gas alarm , the Safety Siren Pro 3 Electronic Radon Gas DetectorHS71512 from Family Safety Products.
+48 hours later, first radon level displays.
+Know if radon mitigation system is needed.
+Or if is working!
+Current recommended level to mitigate radon is 2 pCi/L. This electronic radon monitor is the only EPA evaluated radon gas alarm , the Safety Siren Pro 3 Electronic Radon Gas DetectorHS71512 from Family Safety Products.
+Made in USA.

 Numeric LED radon gas detection level display range: .1 to 999.9 in pCi/L. Short and long term readings.